 “The money we spend to dispose of waste in Havering can be spent on other crucial frontline services, so I encourage all residents to ‘Watch their Wasteline’.”

-Five ways residents can reduce household food waste:
+Four ways residents can reduce household food waste:

 - Fruit and vegetables in particular, are often unnecessarily packaged.
 Try and buy loose fruit and vegetables.
 This can also help to reduce carbon dioxide to the atmosphere in the UK from food transport.